 It is a pithy saying that is heard over and over in every rehab setting – “Relapse is a part of recovery”.

-For many people, those words serve as is source of comfort, reminding them the road to recovery can be bumpy and it’s not always possible to have a “perfect” journey of sobriety.
+For many people, those words serve as is a source of comfort, reminding them the road to recovery can be bumpy and it’s not always possible to have a “perfect” journey of sobriety.

 For others, however, the statement is provocative, because it can be viewed as giving tacit permission to use or drink whenever the urge strikes.

-To better understand what relapse IS and what it ISN’T, let’s take a closer look at how common it is in addiction recovery, when compared to other chronic, incurable, yet manageable diseases.
+To better understand what relapse IS and what it ISN’T, let’s take a closer look at how common it is in addiction recovery when compared to other chronic, incurable, yet manageable diseases.

 The Disease of Addiction is Comparable to Other Chronic Conditions

-According to the National Institute on Drug Abuse, the disease of addiction is very similar in some respects to other chronic conditions such as asthma, hypertension, Type II diabetes, and cardiovascular disease, because they all:
+According to the National Institute on Drug Abuse, the disease of addiction is very similar in some respects to other chronic conditions such as asthma, hypertension, Type II diabetes, and cardiovascular disease, because of they all: